-Kol Haverim is a growing community of Secular Humanistic Jews in Ithaca, New York.
+Kol Haverim is a community of Secular Humanistic Jews in Ithaca, New York.
 Together we are exploring the niche of Humanistic Judaism and discovering what resonates for us within this unique philosophical and cultural framework.

 HOW WE BEGAN